reachweb/resrv-docs/checkout.md

 1. You need to create an Entry that will be used as the checkout page.
 This Entry can follow your website's design but must have a different template that will include the `Checkout` component.
 2. You also need to create a "Checkout complete" page.
 Again, this page can be like any page on your site, but in its template, you must include the `resrv_checkout_redirect` tag.
 3. You need to create the checkout form.
 If you used the installer, a sample checkout form is already published for you to edit.
-4. You must configure Stripe and include its Javascript in your layout page.
-This is explained on the [Stripe](./stripe) page.
+4. You must configure Stripe or Mollie in order to accept payments.
+This is explained on the respective pages: [Stripe](./stripe) and [Mollie](./mollie).

 ## Checkout Component